velvia/cassandra-gdelt/README.md

 GDELT dataset, 1979-1984, 4,037,539 records.
 The original data is 55 columns but this one is truncated to the first 20 columns.

 - Local MacBook Pro,  2.3GHz Core i7, 16GB RAM, SSD
-- Cassandra 2.0.9, installed locally with one node
+- Cassandra 2.0.9, installed locally with one node using CCM
 - Benchmark run using `sbt run`

+Query benchmarks were run after a compaction cycle.

 ### Benchmark Results - GdeltCaseClass